Finasteride: 7 things you should know

 - No dosage adjustment is needed in men with kidney disease; however, finasteride must be used with caution in men with liver disease.

 - No clinically significant interactions have been reported.

 If you are between the ages of 18 and 60, take no other medication or have no other medical conditions, side effects you are more likely to experience include:

-- May cause decreases in serum prostate specific antigen (PSA) which should be taken into account in men with cancer whose PSA levels are being monitored.
+- May cause decreases in serum prostate-specific antigen (PSA) which should be taken into account in men with cancer whose PSA levels are being monitored.
 Reductions in PSA levels of about 50% have been reported in older men.

-- Finasteride may not be effective for bi-temporal recession (often referred to as the "widow's peak").
+- Finasteride may not be effective for bitemporal recession (often referred to as the "widow's peak").

-Notes: In general, seniors or children, people with certain medical conditions (such as liver or kidney problems, heart disease, diabetes, seizures) or people who take other medications are more at risk of developing a wider range of side effects.
-For a complete list of all side effects, click here.
+Note: In general, seniors or children, people with certain medical conditions (such as liver or kidney problems, heart disease, diabetes, seizures) or people who take other medications are more at risk of developing a wider range of side effects.
+View complete list of side effects

 - Finasteride may be administered with or without meals.
 The usual dose is one tablet daily.

-- Men should report any changes in their breast tissue such as lumps, pain, tenderness, enlargement or nipple discharge.
+- Men should report any changes in their breast tissue such as lumps, pain, tenderness, enlargement, or nipple discharge.